Frequently Asked Questions

 How do students apply to the UAdvantage First Year Experience?Click or enter to reveal information below

-Applications will open in December and are due by June 20.
-Once you have applied, you will receive an email from us after we have verified your admission to the University of Arizona and you have created your UA email account.
-This email will have a link to the online contract, which you will need to complete to secure your space in the program.
-Contracts are due by July 1.
+Applications will open in Novmeber and are due by June 24, 2019.
+Once you have applied, you will receive an email from UAdvantage with important program information.
+This email will be sent to your CatMail and will have a link to the online contract, which you will need to complete to secure your space in the program.
+Contracts are due by July 1, 2019.

 Who can participate in UAdvantage?Click or enter to reveal information below